BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     In Hume's view, the public intellectual, out of both proclivity and necessity, makes their work palatable and interesting for everyday people.
-    Some famous public intellectuals: Buddha, Jesus, Confucius, Noam Chomsky, Carl Sagan, Ayn Rand, Malcolm X, Andreĭ Sakharov, Hannah Arendt, Albert Einstein, and Joan of Arc.
+    Some famous public intellectuals: Buddha, Jesus, Confucius, Noam Chomsky, Ayn Rand, Carl Sagan, Malcolm X, Andreĭ Sakharov, Hannah Arendt, Albert Einstein, and Joan of Arc.
 </p>

 <p>
     Culture is upstream of everything else, and public intellectuals create the culture.
-    Public intellectual is on a gradient, by the way.
-    There are varied ways to be a public intellectual - to shape a culture.
-    One can influence the culture in their family or workplace, or within a whole field of work.
+    Also, public intellectual is on a gradient: one can influence the culture in their family or workplace, or within a whole field of work.
 </p>

 <p>